Emission Control Technology

-The oxidizer has on process air diverter valve located under each energy recovery chamber.
+The oxidizer has on process air diverter valve located adjacent to the energy recovery chamber.
 The process air diverter valves control the process air flow into and out of the energy recovery beds.
 The valves can be fabricated of carbon steel or stainless steel depending on the application.
 The valves are operated by pneumatic actuators and controlled by a PLC to maintain optimum energy efficiency.

 There are a number of different types of valves that are used.
 All valves must be highly reliable and have the ability to seal effectively.
 Many systems use heavy duty case butterfly valves, whereas newer systems utilize poppet type valves.